Koggy9/Koggy9/README.md

-- 👋 Hi, I’m @Koggy9
+- 👋 Hi, I’m Sean Keogh
 - 👀 I’m interested in ...
 Tech, Rugby and Gaming
 - 🌱 I’m currently learning ...
-How to get started in coding
+JavaScript, HTML, CSS and more
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...